Master of Food Science

 Become a food scientist

-This degree will prepare you for a range of advanced positions in the food industries.
-Your research experience and deeper understanding of the science of food will make you a more valuable employee to more prospective employers, whether you are just starting in the industry or you gained experience before enrolling.
-Potential careers include:
+This degree will prepare you to work towards an advanced position in the food industry.
+Your research experience and deep understanding of the science of food will make you a more valuable employee to more prospective employers, whether you are just starting in the industry or you gained experience before enrolling.

-- Research scientist: Take part in research to improve food flavour and health benefits.
+- Research scientist: Conduct research to improve food flavour and health benefits.

-If you achieve consistently high grades in university study and want to take your immersion in food science further, you may be able to commence a graduate research degree after completing a degree with a substantial research component like a Master of Food Science. or a Bachelor of Science with an Honours year in Food Science.
+If you achieve consistently high grades and want to take your immersion in food science further, you may be able to progress to a graduate research degree following the Master of Food Science.

-This could lead to a research or teaching position at a university, government, an international organisation or in the food industry.
+This could lead to a research or teaching position at a university, in government, at an international organisation or in the food industry.